Social Work - Disability: Seeking a better quality of life

 Support through the NDIS

-For Australians under 65 with a permanent and significant disability, the National Disability Insurance Scheme (NDIS) provides a range of supports to help people live more independently and work toward their goals.
-The NDIS gives people more choice and control over the services they receive.
-This means individuals can choose supports that truly meet their needs—such as daily living assistance, therapies, community activities, or assistive technology.
+Australians under the age of 65 living with a permanent and significant disability, can apply to the National Disability Insurance Scheme (NDIS) for a range of supports to live more independently and to work toward specific goals.
+The NDIS gives people choice and control over the services they receive.
+This means individuals can choose supports that meet their specific needs — including daily living assistance, therapies, community activities, or assistive technology.

 How we can help